 The Engineering Division is charged with the task of safeguarding life, health, property, and public welfare through review, design, bid, and construction of public improvement projects constructed on City property and within the City’s right-of-way.
 Other functions include solid waste management, NPDES, approving parcel and tract maps and various land survey documents, establishing City standards, interfacing with outside agencies, and performing special studies.

-CURRENT CONSTRUCTION PROJECTS:
+CURRENT CITY PROJECTS:

 The Engineering Division is responsible for the implementation of the City’s adopted five-year Capital Improvement Program (CIP), which consists of a variety of projects to construct, maintain, repair, and rehabilitate the City’s infrastructure and identifies future street improvement projects.
 The City's five-year CIP is based on the City's Pavement Management Plan and is consistent with the City's General Plan Circulation Element.